Zootennis

 A few notes on the above.
 Texas A&M's Mia Kupres is playing doubles at the WTA 125 in Midland with Ariana Arseneault(Georgia, Auburn) and after they won their first round match Monday, Kupres withdrew from the Central Sectional.
 With Ann Arbor less than two hours away, Kupres could have played the Sectional there had they lost that first round match.

 Duke's Ellie Coleman is seeded in the East Sectional in both singles and doubles, but she was not on the doubles schedule for her first round match (with Michigan alum Kari Miller) until tonight.
-She is schedule to play singles in Chapel Hill at 12:30 p.m.
+She is scheduled to play singles in Chapel Hill at 12:30 p.m.
 Thursday, so that could be an issue.

 The most notable absence in the Sectionals is Georgia's Anastasia Lopata, the 2024 NCAA singles finalist.
 Georgia had a wild card to give her, as a host site, but she is not in the draw; neither is Alexandra Vecic, who played No. 2 for Georgia in the spring.

 WTN was used in both the selection and seeding, but something is off in the women's West Sectional, as per my note there.
-The is USC Sectional will be using Electronic Line Calling, the first time that has been used in a women's event.
+The USC Sectional will be using Electronic Line Calling, the first time that has been used in a women's event.

 Cracked Racquets will be providing coverage of the Conference Masters on the ITA YouTube Channel; I'm not sure if there are streaming options for the Sectional Championships.